DavidPickles/jottings-pub/book-club-record.md

 #### Angela Saini *Superior: The return of race science*
 rating: 6
 - Good read, well written
-- Unfortunately the only bit I can remember is the argument from a prominent geneticist that perhaps there is something in race after all: some ways of thinking about it have been thoroughly debunked, but not all.
+- Unfortunately the only bit I can remember is the argument from a prominent geneticist that perhaps there is something in race after all: many ways of thinking about it have been thoroughly debunked, but not all.
 - Also I think she missed the argument that IQ tests really don't measure anything of objective scienctific value.

 #### Michael Sandel *The Tyranny of Merit: Why the Promise of Moving Up Is Pulling America Apart*